Skip to main content

 Official Answer by Drugs.com

-Lenvima, a cancer medicine taken by mouth, has been shown in studies to extend progression-free survival (PFS) in kidney, liver, thyroid and endometrial cancer.
-In these various types of cancer, PFS has ranged from a median of 7.3 months to 23.9 months, depending upon use.
+Lenvima (lenvatinib) is a cancer medicine shown in studies to extend progression-free survival (PFS) in kidney, liver, thyroid and endometrial cancer.
+PFS has ranged from a median of 7.3 months to 23.9 months, depending upon the type of cancer treated.
+PFS is the length of time during and after cancer treatment that a patient lives without the disease getting worse.

-Lenvima may also be given in addition to other treatments such as everolimus (Afinitor) or pembrolizumab (Keytruda).
+Lenvima is a medicine you take by mouth, but it may also be given with other treatments such as everolimus (Afinitor) or pembrolizumab (Keytruda) for certain types of cancer.

 What does Lenvima treat?